EnterpriseDB/tpa/docs/src/ansible-and-sudo.md

 There is no way to “extract” shell commands that would do the same thing as executing an arbitrary Ansible playbook.

-There is one significant consequence of how Ansible uses sudo: it is not possible to limit sudo invocations to specific commands in sudoers.conf, as some administrators are used to doing.
-For one thing, most tasks will just invoke python.
+There is one significant consequence of how Ansible uses sudo: [privilege escalation must be general](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_privilege_escalation.html#privilege-escalation-must-be-general).
+That, it is not possible to limit sudo invocations to specific commands in sudoers.conf, as some administrators are used to doing.
+Most tasks will just invoke python.
 You could have restricted sudo access to python if it were not for the random string in every command—but once Python is running as root, there's no effective limit on what it can do anyway.

 Executing Python modules on target hosts is just the way Ansible works.
 None of this is specific to TPAexec in any way, and these considerations